jonghyeonk/Probabilistic-Multi-Trace-Alignment/README.md

 ### Paper under review (an extended paper from "Approximating Multi-Perspective Trace Alignment Using Trace Encodings (BPM 2023)")

-This repository contains the scripts developed for the proposed probabilistic approximate approach of multi-perspective alignment.
+This repository contains the scripts developed for a proposed probabilistic approximate approach of multi-perspective alignment.

 We evaluated our approach (in probabilistic setting) by using 5 event logs (Synthetic logs: Credit, Pub / Real logs: Helpdesk, Road Fines, Hospital Billing).